![]() |

 1. Are you the only true church/believers?

-We do not know.
+We suggest you take a look at our Statement of Faith to understand why we say, we do not know.
 There was a church in Murfreesboro, TN, but that has since dissolved.
-Other than that, we have not yet, as of this date, found another church that is in the truth (1 John 4:6), and we have been to many.
+Other than that, we have not yet, as of this date, found another assembly that is in the truth (1 John 4:6), and we have been to many who claim to be, but are not.
 Will we find one?
 Actually, the real question is, will Christ find one?

 When the Son of Man comes, will He really find faith on the earth?
 (Luke 18:8, see also 2 Timothy 3:1-5; 4:3; 2 Peter 2:2)